6 Mistakes When Trying Build Muscle

 Impatience

-Think long term if you're planning on gaining a large amount of muscle
+You'll need to think long term if you're planning on gaining a large amount of muscle.

-Think long term if you're planning on gaining a large amount of muscle
+You'll need to think long term if you're planning on gaining a large amount of muscle.

 Find a good routine and stick to it.
 Go on any fitness forum on the internet, and you’ll see beginners asking if they should change their routine, or they have already done 6 different programs in 3 months.
 They can’t understand why they haven’t made much progress.